YePererva/STM32-BluePill/README.md

 Here, I wanted to made a modification of the highly popular [STM32F103C8T6](https://www.st.com/resource/en/datasheet/stm32f103c8.pdf) development board, widely referred as [BluePill](https://stm32-base.org/boards/STM32F103C8T6-Blue-Pill.html).

-The changes, I want(ed) to implement are:
+The changes, I want(ed) to implement, are:
 - replace the micro-USB slot with USB type C connector
 - replace the 4-pin SWD programming connector with STDC-14 connector for compatibility with [ST-Link V3 mini](https://www.st.com/en/development-tools/stlink-v3mini.html) programmer
   - It should be compatible with 10-pin ARM cortex programming connector
   - I want to wire the SWO connectivity for more debug options
+- Add [QWIIC](https://www.sparkfun.com/products/14417) connector for easier I2C sensor boards connection (like on [Sparkfun](https://www.sparkfun.com/qwiic#products) boards)
-- replace the jumpers for boot options with tact button (like on another variation of BluePill made by a seller from [TaoBao](https://ydsd1.oss-cn-shenzhen.aliyuncs.com/STM32F1/103C8V1.1.rar) )
+- replace the jumpers for boot options with tactile buttons (like on another variation of BluePill made by a seller from [TaoBao](https://ydsd1.oss-cn-shenzhen.aliyuncs.com/STM32F1/103C8V1.1.rar) )
 - add power protection to USB against external power source (thinking between diode or MOSFET connectivity)
 - add the RTC power isolation
 - replace the 8Mhz crystal with SMD (maybe, like on [MapleMini](https://github.com/leaflabs/maplemini) )